mimo74/academic-kickstart/content/en/authors/admin/_index.md

 And still: i am hungry for more.

 Since 6 years my passion is development for Apple platforms.
-Mainly iOS / iPadOS but also macOS, watchOS and tvOS focusing on Swift / SwiftUI but coming from am Objective C background.
+Mainly iOS / iPadOS but also macOS, watchOS and tvOS focusing on Swift / SwiftUI but coming an Objective C background.